marcusoftnet/marcusoftnet.github.io/_posts/2016-06-04-jidoka-in-it.md.md

 The example I've heard was from the time when Toyota was producing fabric.
 Their automatic loom machines had a feature that if a thread would break the machine would stop and then raise a little flag.

 That it stop meant that no faulty fabric was produced.
 A human could then go down there and fix the problem and restart the machine.
-Minimising the waste of faulty fabric.
+Minimizing the waste of faulty fabric.

 There's stories about Toyota workers and machines stopping the line, like this, many times a day while flushing out problems and waste.
 To try to end up in a non-wasteful, just-in-time, continuous flow of value.